 - For Placement groups - optional, leave it empty.

-- Under EC2 tags - *optional*, Add a Tag called Name and for Value, type CARLA Batch as a name for your instances created with Batch.
+- Under EC2 tags - optional, Add a Tag called Name and for Value, type stress-ng Batch as a name for your instances created with Batch.
 You can add additional tags if you want.

 - Choose Create compute environment to build your new compute environment.